Deoghar Airport: Infrastructure

 The terminal building has six check-in counters and two arrival belts with a peak hour handling capacity of 200 passengers.
-The design of the terminal building is inspired from the Baidyanath Temple's structure, and there are murals and paintings of Adivasi art, handicrafts and local tourist sites inside the airport.
-The airport runway is not equipped with Instrument landing system (ILS) and therefore is not capable for takeoff and landing at nights.
-A DVOR navigational facility is also started.
-Construction commenced in January 2018 and was completed in May 2022.
+The design of the terminal building is inspired by the Baidyanath Temple's structure, and there are murals and paintings of Adivasi art, handicrafts and local tourist sites inside the airport.
+The airport is also equipped with an Instrument Landing System (ILS).
+The airport received DGCA approval for night landings in April 2024.
+Additionally, a DVOR navigational facility, completed in May 2022, is also fully operational.

-The adequate infrastructure and basic public facilities have been put in place in the terminal ensuring convenient and user-friendly experience for passengers thereby smooth flight operations from the airport.
+Commercial night operations at the airport officially began on 16 April 2025 with IndiGo's evening flight to New Delhi, marking a significant milestone in the airport’s operational expansion.
+On the same day, the Airport Authority of India (AAI) approved the upgrade of existing (CAT-I) Instrument Landing System (ILS) to a more advanced (CAT-II) landing system.
+This decision followed after Ranchi Airport’s inability to implement the CAT-II system due to land related constraints.
+Once completed, the upgrade will enable the airport to support enhanced night operations and aircraft landings in low-visibility conditions, with a runway visual range (RVR) as low as 350 meters.

+Additionally, a Detailed Project Report (DPR) worth ₹450 crore has been finalized for the construction of a new terminal building.
+The proposed terminal will include four aerobridges to accommodate increased passenger traffic and ensure smoother flight operations.
+Construction is expected to commence in late 2025.

 UDAN Scheme

-In April 2021, IndiGo was selected to operate flights from Deoghar to Kolkata, Ranchi and Patna, under the Government's Regional Connectivity Scheme called UDAN.
-For non RCS UDAN route, Flights for Delhi was started on 30 July 2022 and for other destinations that includes both Mumbai and Bengaluru are expected to start in upcoming months.
+In April 2021, IndiGo was selected to operate flights from Deoghar to Ranchi, Kolkata, and Patna, under the Government's Regional Connectivity Scheme called UDAN.
+Flights to Delhi started on 30 July 2022 and other destinations like Ranchi, Patna and Kolkata started later.